onionpancakes/chassis/README.md

 ## Ambiguous Attributes Produce Speed Bumps

-Ambiguous objects in the second position forces the compiler to emit checks which examine the potential attributes map at runtime.
+Ambiguous objects in the second position force the compiler to emit checks which examine the potential attributes map at runtime.

 ```clojure
 (let [data {:body "foo"}]